pcrebuild

 --with-link-size=3

 to the configure command.
 The value given must be 2, 3, or 4.
-Using
+For the

-longer offsets slows down the operation of PCRE because it has to load
+using longer offsets slows down the operation of PCRE because it has to

 AVOIDING EXCESSIVE STACK USAGE